 - a.
 Coastline.
-No updates to the charted coastline are recommended for Sheet H11868 as no coastline data was collected. - b.
+The charted coastline agrees well with the surveyed coastline.
+The surveyed coastline differs from the charted position by a maximum of 20m along one section of Key Biscayne.
+Numerous cultural features, differing types of artificial coastline, the presence of mangroves, along with the small tidal range made the delineation of the MHW line difficult in some areas.
+It is recommended that the coastline on the chart be amended to match the LADS surveyed and extrapolated MHW line.
+Concur.
+See also Evaluation Report - b.
 Inshore Islets.
-No updates to charted islets are recommended for Sheet H11868 as no islets were present within the sheet extents. - c.
+No islets were surveyed within the extents of Sheet H11871.
+Concur. - c.
 Rocks.
-The seafloor covering H11868 was generally flat and featureless.
-No rocks or drying rocks were identified for the area covered by this sheet.
-Where a significant difference in depth existed between the chart and the BASE Surface, a sounding was placed in the S-57 feature file and was referenced in the Chart Comparison Spreadsheet in Section D.1.6.
+The seafloor covering H11871 was generally undulating with some areas exhibiting many seabed objects.
+No drying rocks were identified for the area covered by this sheet.
+There are however, several shoals that are in the intertidal zone.
+Where a significant difference in depth existed between the chart and the BASE Surface, a sounding or rock was placed in the S-57 feature file and was referenced in the Chart Comparison Spreadsheet in Section D.1.6.
+Concur.